-

 Weather, Writing, and Truth

-As the emerging clouds roll in here in Switzerland, they not only threaten the last glimpse of sunlight but also your plans for the day.
+As the emerging clouds roll in here in Switzerland, they threaten the last glimpse of sunlight and your plans for the day.
 And yet, just as the clouds move in and the rain comes down, the sun can reappear just as quickly, and with it, unexpected opportunities to enjoy the outdoors.
-The weather in Switzerland is unpredictable to say the least.
-The surrounding Alps have the ability to both hold in and prevent weather patterns to emerge which result in the drastic changes that we experience.
-(A few of us even refer to the weather as being schizophrenic in nature) On one hand the ever-changing weather can…
+The weather in Switzerland is unpredictable.
+The surrounding Alps can both hold in and prevent weather patterns from emerging, which results in drastic changes.
+(A few of us even refer to the weather as being schizophrenic) On the one hand, the ever-changing weather can create fluctuating landscape portraits.
+This is why you can take a picture from the same…

 Stockhorn